EndPointCorp/end-point-blog/2019/01/08/speech-recognition-with-tensorflow.html.md

     ) * amplitude
 ```

-Here's how 1000 points signal looks like for the frequency of 30 and amplitude of 1:
+Here’s how 1000 points signal looks like for a frequency of 30 and an amplitude of 1:

 ```python
 import seaborn as sns